sopra-fs24-group-29/rapidhabit-client/README.md

 <div style="display: flex; align-items: center;">
     <img src="public/screenshots/Feed.png" alt="FeedImage" width="200">
     <div style="margin-left: 20px;">
         <p>The feed function initiates a daily "Pulse Check" survey that measures the state of mind of each group member, which is then evaluated and returned back to the group.
-In addition, the feed provides insightful tips to address identified areas for improvement, fostering a supportive and proactive community environment.</p>
+The survey is initialized everyday at 07:00 AM (Zurich Time).
+At 12:00 AM the survey gets closed and the results of each survey gets published for each group via feed message.
+At 06:00 PM each user receives a group-related evening notification summarizing which habits have been completed and which habits are still to be checked by some group members.</p>
     </div>
 </div>